Tropidoderus childrenii

 Tropidoderus childrenii, the Children's stick insect, was first described in 1833 by Gray.
+The species is named after John George Children.

 Description

 These relatively large stick insects generally measure about 110 mm in length and are native to Eastern Australia.

 Generally, the female insect is a medium green color and closely resembles leaves, thus making it difficult to spot in the foliage.
 A large, dark blue spot can be found on each hindwing at the base of the remigium and anal lobe.
 This dark spot is usually hidden when the wings are folded down.
 The nymphs also have a long yellow strip that runs down the center of their bodies, which exactly matches the color of the leaf vein.
 The males can look very different, usually more slender and reddish-brown in color.

 Life cycle

 During adulthood the Children's stick insect mates more than once and females lays eggs its whole life as an adult.
 The males fly between trees in search for the females to mate with.
 The females are much larger and heavier than the males and tend to not fly very far or very often.
 Once they mate, the females will lay the small, oval, gray eggs that will drop to the leaf litter.
 Laying the eggs in winter, the eggs will hatch in autumn.